cosmos/cosmos-sdk/cosmovisor/README.md

 then the `cosmovisor` will download it with [go-getter](https://github.com/hashicorp/go-getter) and unpack it into the `upgrades/<name>` folder to be run as if we installed it manually

-Note that for this mechanism to provide strong security guarantees, all URLS should include a sha{256,512} checksum.
+Note that for this mechanism to provide strong security guarantees, all URLs should include a sha{256,512} checksum.
 This ensures that no false binary is run, even if someone hacks the server or hijacks the dns. go-getter will always ensure the downloaded file matches the checksum if it is provided.
 And also handles unpacking archives into directories (so these download links should be